-At Pencils of Promise we focus on building strong structures and sustainable education programs.
-By forming long-lasting, collaborative relationships with communities, we increase access to quality education and positively impact students and parents in high-need communities throughout Laos, Nicaragua, and Guatemala.
+At Pencils of Promise, we focus on building strong structures and sustainable education programs.
+By forming long-lasting, collaborative relationships with communities, we increase access to quality education and positively impact students and parents in high-need communities throughout Laos, Ghana and Guatemala.
 Read below to better understand how we do it and why it works.

 sites to build educational structures